Non-Court and Court Involved Youth

 China Springs Youth Camp/Aurora Pines Girls Facility

-Residential services for those youth who require full time supervision.
-Many of these are our highest risk youth who have failed probation services.
-Youth who participated are generally placed for a period of 4-6 months then placed back in the community under court supervision.
+Correctional residential services for youth who require removal from the community due to continued delinquent activity and are failing probation services.
+Generally youth are placed for a period of 4-6 months and then reintegrated back into the community under court supervision.